 - whether a person eats them fresh or dried

-The amount of active ingredients in dried mushrooms is about 10 times higher than the amount found in their fresh counterparts.
+The amount of psilocybin in dried mushrooms is about 10 times higher than that found in their fresh counterparts.

 Extent of use

-In the U.S., the National Survey on Drug Use and Health suggested that between 2009 and 2015, around 8.5% of people reported using psilocybin at some point in their life.
+The 2015 National Survey on Drug Use and Health suggested that 8.5% of people in the U.S. had used psilocybin at some point in their life.

 - simple Simon